Hello outdoor enthusiasts!

 The next step will be to clean your “X” connectors properly, so you can apply the PVC cement.
 For a better result, we would recommend to sand off the PVC tubes so they are completely flat.
 Apply some cement in the “X” connector and slide in the PVC tubes like in the picture below.

-You should be very careful with PVC cement because it is drying quickly.
+You should be very careful with PVC cement because it dries quickly.
 The next step will be to attach the “T” shaped connectors at the 8” inches tubes you have just used and slide the other two 8” pieces as well in the connectors.

 Make sure that everything is perfectly aligned before you apply PVC cement.
 Please look at the picture below.
 Lastly, you should put the plastic caps at the end of the base tube.
 The final result should look like in the picture.
 Now you can slide in the open “T” connectors the long tubes and glue them as well.